-When you decided to commit your life to Christ, this was a choice you determined to make.
-No one can do this for you; following Jesus is a personal commitment and a personal decision.
+When you committed your life to Christ, this was a choice you determined to make.
+No one can do this for you; following Jesus is a personal commitment and a personal decision (Joshua 24:15).
 For many, this is the only choice they will make.
 In reality, we must choose repeatedly throughout our lives to follow Him.
-Being a disciple is not a one and done kind of deal.
-We choose to commit our lives to Him, and then we must spend the rest of our lives choosing to follow Him.
-When the rubber meets the road, many choose to take the off ramp.
-Making a onetime decision is easy; a lifetime commitment is something exponentially more.
+Being a disciple is not a one-and-done kind of deal.

 Whom will you serve?

-Every day when we wake up we are faced with the decision of whom we will serve that day.
-As we drive to work, work at our jobs, go grocery shopping or interact with our families, we are constantly choosing whether or not we will serve God.
-Our emotions and desires, our anger and self-centeredness are great barriers to living the life we were created to live – a life that looks like Jesus.
-One of my personal commitments that I review every day is a reminder to pause and pray before I speak.
-This is not a habit I have acquired quickly, nor is it one that has yet fully manifested itself in my life.
-However, I have noticed that I am now slower to lash out at someone, and I am able to more easily let trivial matters drop rather than pursue them through ridiculous argument.
-These are choices I have to make several times throughout my day, and they are all part of learning what it means to truly follow Jesus.
+One of my commitments I review every day is a reminder to pause and pray before I speak.
+This is not a habit I have acquired quickly, nor is it one that I’ve mastered.
+However, I have noticed that I am now slower to lash out at someone, and I can more easily let trivial matters drop rather than pursue them through ridiculous arguments.
+These are choices I have to make several times throughout my day, and they are all part of learning what it means to follow Jesus.

 Taking thoughts captive